 During the screening process the contents of the entire application are taken into account, but at this stage of review the greatest emphasis is placed upon an applicant's academic record and letters of evaluation.
 Nonetheless, experience shows that students with a broad range of coursework (both science and non-science courses), active participation in college or campus life, and a good record of community service are more likely to be invited for interviews.

 Approximately 500 applicants are invited to New Orleans and Tulane School of Medicine each year for interviews.
 Interviews are held from September through the end of February.
-Invited applicants are emailed a suggested date for their interview and are asked to confirm by e-mail with the Tulane School of Medicine Office of Admissions as soon as possible.
-If it is necessary to reschedule an interview date one may request a subsequent date, but there is no guarantee that we can accommodate more than one request due to our heavy volume.
+Invited applicants are emailed an invitation to schedule the interview.
+Do not wait to schedule; the calendar is open on first come first serve.
+If it is necessary to reschedule an interview one may request a subsequent date, but there is no guarantee that we can accommodate due to our heavy volume.
 Additionally, in recognition of the cost of interviewing, Tulane School of Medicine will attempt to accommodate those applicants trying to coordinate interviews with several schools.

 Interview days are Mondays and Fridays and last from 8:00 am until approximately 2:30 PM.
 If available, overnight housing with a medical student can be arranged.

 Applicants will be interviewed by one faculty member or administrator.
 All interviews with faculty members or administrators are "blind" and informal.
 The interviewee will also participate in a "standardized patient" exercise in which they will play the role of a physician.
 Applicants will be also be interviewed by a current Tulane medical student.
 The student interview will be in the form of a "working lunch."
 All interviewers will write a report about the interview and that report will become a part of the applicant's file.
 With the addition of the interview reports, an applicant's file is considered complete and ready for review by the Admissions Committee.